Rule number 1 for growing your email list? Give your visitors tons of options to sign up.

 Have a look at your website statistics.
 Chances are that your about page is one of your most popular pages.
 Why not put a signup form there as well?
 You might catch some extra leads.

-This is by far my least favorite method to collect email leads.
 I don’t like how pop-ups are thrown in my face while I’m enjoying some content.
 They are intrusive, annoying and feel really pushy.

 They actually work.